 - Hotel reservation(s) in Peru.

-- Time of tourist and business visa processing for Indian nationals inormally ranges within 4-5 working days.
-Non-Indian nationals' applications may take around 10 working days to be processed.
+- The updated estimated time of tourist and business visa processing for Indian is of 7-10 working days, which are counted after the personal interview.
+Non-Indian nationals' applications may take around 10 additional working days to be processed.

-- Once an application is submitted, the Consular Section of the Embassy of Peru reserves its right to require an interview and additional documents.
+- Once an application is submitted, the Consular Section of the Embassy of Peru reserves its right to request additional documents.